Zeroloop/Performance-Comparisons/README.md

 This repo exists as a method of comparing different languages web performance.

-All tests should run through a standard web stack, any depencies should be referenced in the test files.
+Any depencies should be referenced in the test files.

 Contributions welcome.